pujols/OSU_CSE_5524_2025AU/HW_4_programming_set/HW_4_programming/Readme.md

 # ============================
-# README: Homework 3 - Q1–Q5
+# README: Homework 4 - Q1–Q5
 # ============================

 This assignment walks you through the core components of a Region Proposal Network (RPN) using bounding boxes and COCO-style annotations.
-You will **not** be training a network — instead, you will implement the full RPN pipeline including tensor generation, decoding, anchor encoding, and non-maximum suppression.
+You will **not** be training a network — instead, you will implement the full RPN pipeline, including tensor generation, decoding, anchor encoding, and non-maximum suppression.

 Each job corresponds to a specific step in the pipeline.